-We consumers are always questioning safety of products we use.
-Every day there are countless number of studies showing some additives are bad for our heath.
-So when we hear the message like: "man-made is bad and natural is good", we may feel that we have the answer.
+We as consumers are continually questioning the safety of products we use.
+Every day there are countless number of studies that show some additives are bad for our health.
+When we hear the messages like: "man-made is bad and natural is good", we may feel that we have the answer.
 But 'Is Natural Always Safe?'

-First, let's define what is natural.
-The definition of natural is "existing in or caused by nature; not made or caused by humankind."
-But what about things that are derived from naturel like coconut oil?
+Firstly, let's define “natural”.
+The definition of natural is, "Existing in or caused by nature; not made or caused by humankind."
+But what about things that are derived from nature like coconut oil?
 The oil has been extracted from coconut so I don't think anyone would argue that coconut oil is not natural.
-But what about MCT oil, which contains selected fractions separated from coconut oil.
+But what about MCT (Medium-chain triglycerides) oil, which contains selected fractions separated from coconut oil.
 Is that natural?
-Most would say yes because the fractions are separated by simple distillation process.
+Most would say yes because the fractions are separated by a simple distillation process.
 But what about coconut oil derived surfactants?
 Are they natural?
-Now we entered into gray area for many because we just made new products that do not exist in or caused by nature.
-In skin care industry, being 100% natural isn't always possible because everyone's definition of natural may be different.
+Now we’ve entered a gray area for many because we’ve just created new products that don’t exist in or caused by nature.
+In the skin care industry, being 100% natural isn't always possible because everyone's definition of natural may be different.

-Second, it is not always ethical to use natural products.
-Mother nature designed our world with abundance of ingredients that are good for us.
-But we, as a conscious being, should choose to exercise our own judgement in harvesting these ingredients.
-For example, squalene is a popular ingredient in skin care due to its similarity to our own sebum (oil).
-Most people do not synthesize enough of this vital oil, which can lead to rough, dry aging skin.
-The original source of this ingredient used to be from livers of sharks.
-Not only is this unethical treatment of endangered species but also it is not practical or cost effective.
-Fortunately, no more sharks have been harmed for our youthful skin as the process of deriving squalane (similar to squalene) from vegetable sources has been developed.
+Secondly, it’s not always ethical to use natural products.
+Mother nature designed our world with an abundance of ingredients that are good for us.
+But we should choose to exercise our own judgement in harvesting these ingredients.
+For example, squalene is a popular ingredient, used in skin care products, due to its similarity to our own sebum (oil).
+The original source of this ingredient was from shark’s livers.
+Not only is this unethical treatment of an endangered species but it’s also not practical or cost effective.
+Fortunately, for the sharks, a process of deriving a similar substance, called squalane from vegetable sources has been developed.

-Finally, natural ingredients can even be more toxic than synthetic.
-For example, bergamot essential oil naturally contains bergapten, which can cause photo-sensitivity in many people.
-So whenever we use this essential oil for any external application, we opt for bergapten free for consumer safety.
-Another example is mica used in most mineral based makeup.
+Finally, natural ingredients can sometimes be more toxic than synthetic.
+For example, bergamot essential oil naturally contains bergapten, which can cause photosensitivity in many people.
+So, whenever we use this essential oil for any external application, we opt for bergapten free for consumer safety.
+Another example is mica, which is used in most mineral based makeup.
 Since it's found naturally in granite, crystals, and other rocks, some may assume it is safe.
-However, naturally mined mica may contain other minerals like lead, arsenic & mercury, which can lead to heavy metal poisoning.
+However, naturally mined mica may contain other minerals like lead, arsenic, and mercury; which can lead to heavy metal poisoning.

-So if anyone asks me if all my products are 100% natural, I would say:
+So, if anyone asks me if all my products are 100% natural, I tell them:

 'We believe safety is more important than being 100% natural regardless of the ever-changing definition.
 Not all natural ingredients are good and not all synthetic ones are bad.
 Instead of trying to make our products 100% natural, we rather strive towards being 100% safe.'